 Visit the Argus Wiki

-Argus was presented at the Infoshare "Offering Campus Network Management as a Service: Challenges and Lessons Learnt" (October 2020), the Workshop on Network Monitoring and Management Tools (March 2021), the GÉANT Infoshare "Tools for Campus Network Management as a Service (CNaaS) (April 2021)", the 14th SIG-NOC meeting (June 2021) and the 25th STF meeting (February 2022).
+Argus was presented at the 27th STF meeting in Zürich (October 2022), and the Argus Infoshare in November 2022 and at the Infoshare "Offering Campus Network Management as a Service: Challenges and Lessons Learnt" (October 2020), the Workshop on Network Monitoring and Management Tools (March 2021), the GÉANT Infoshare "Tools for Campus Network Management as a Service (CNaaS) (April 2021)", the 14th SIG-NOC meeting (June 2021) and the 25th STF meeting (February 2022).

 Argus is supported by Sikt on a best-effort basis, with funding from GÉANT.